YoussefEssam360/University-Self-Service-System/README.md

 ### Run the Backend

-Open a terminal and run:
-cd "University Self Service System - Backend" dotnet restore dotnet run
+Navigate to the backend folder and run restore then run commands.

 Backend runs at: http://localhost:5000

 ### Run the Frontend

-Open a terminal and run:
-cd university-self-service-system-frontend npm install npm run dev
+Navigate to the frontend folder and run npm install then npm run dev.

 Frontend runs at: http://localhost:4153